meganannpang/onemap-data-downloader/README.md

 - Files are named using the convention `{queryname}.csv` for point data and `{queryname}.geojson` for line and polygon data.

-## Getting Started

-1. Clone the repository.
-2. Install the necessary dependencies.
-3. Run the application.
-4. Authenticate using your OneMap API credentials.
-5. Select and manage themes as desired.
-6. Confirm your selection and download the zip file with the fetched data.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.

-## Contact
+## Disclaimer

-For any questions or support, please open an issue in the repository or contact the maintainer.
+This app was developed as a personal passion project.
+Feel free to use it at your own risk.

 ---

 This README provides an overview of the OneMap API Theme Downloader application, detailing its functionality and usage.
-It is also generated.
+It is also AI generated.
 For more details about the project, you may visit my Notion page: bit.ly/proj-omdl